Dr Andrew Law

 - Law A. The role of history, nostalgia and heritage in the construction and indigenisation of state led political and economic identities in contemporary China.
 In: Theorising the heritage turn in China.
 Amsterdam: International Institute of Asian Studies in association with Amsterdam University Press, 2019.
 Submitted.

 - Law A, Chen X. ‘Absent-present’ heritage: the cultural water heritage of dwelling and entanglements of humans and non-humans on the Changjiang (Yangtze) River.
 In: Hein, C, ed.
 Adaptive Strategies for Water Heritage.
 2018.
 Submitted.

-- Law A. How do we interpret the history, collective memories and uses of old buildings: the case of the Astor House Hotel, Shanghai?.
+- Law A. How do we interpret the history, collective memory and uses of old buildings?
+The problem of urban branding and historic urban branding?.
 Shanghai Daily 2018.
-Submitted.

 - Law A. Andrew Law on Chinese Ecologies - China's Urban Revolution: Understanding Chinese Eco-Cities by Austin Williams London: Bloomsbury, 2017 220pp.
 Price £17.99 (pb).
 Architectural Research Quarterly 2018, 21(3), 281-283.

 - Law A. Brumann, Christoph & David Berliner (eds).
 (2016) World Heritage on the ground: ethnographic perspectives. viii, 327 pp., illus., bibliogrs.
 London, New York: Berghahn Books.
 Journal of the Royal Anthropological Institute 2018, 24(1), 201-202.